azat-co/practicalnode/chapter2/chapter2.md

 ## Pug Is Haml for Express.js/Node.js

-The Pug template engine is akin to the Ruby on Rails’ Haml in the way it uses whitespace and indentation, such as `layout.pug`:
+The Pug template engine is akin to the Ruby on Rails’ Haml in the way it uses whitespace and indentation, such as `layout.pug`.

 ```pug
 doctype html